RubyJane88/genai-security-maturity-explorer/README.md

 ## 🔬 Methodology

-The Three-Dimensional Maturity Assessment uses a 0-4 scale:
+The Three-Dimensional Maturity Assessment uses a 0-4 scale based on a synthesis of 46 authoritative sources:

 | Level | Name           | Description                                      |
 | ----- | -------------- | ------------------------------------------------ |